 Haitian Nazarenes do not use these and other tools thought vital for effective outreach in the final decade of the 20th century.
 Yet they're seeing explosive growth.
 Without a doubt, one of the reasons for this is the mobilization of every member in evangelistic outreach.

 Most church planting in Haiti does not involve large investments of money.
-Usually no thought is given to providing a permanent building until a station develops into a fully organized church.
+Usually, no thought is given to providing a permanent building until a preaching point or "station" develops into a fully organized church.
 Up until then, meetings will be held under a brush arbor or in a house.
 Thus, if a station fails to develop and dies, we've not squandered money in a fruitless effort.

 The Church of the Nazarene sponsored the first-ever evangelistic crusade in Port-au-Prince's 25,000-seat soccer stadium.
 That was in 1966.
 Since then, other groups have used that stadium for crusades.
 We were the first, however, and what a harvest we reaped.
 A veteran pastor took some of the converts from that crusade and planted a church.
 That church -- Bel Air -- has up to 2,000 to 2,500 in its services.
 One of the converts in that stadium crusade was a young man named Evens Grammont.
-Today, Rev. Grammont is superintendent of the Haiti South District.
-He directs our Haitian Creole radio ministry.
-Respected by Nazarenes across Haiti, he recently served as our denomination's official spokesperson to the Haitian government.
+He felt a call to preach and eventually became superintendent of the Haiti South District.
+He also directed our Haitian Creole radio ministry.
+Respected by Nazarenes across Haiti, he spent some time as our denomination's official spokesperson to the Haitian government.

 Another large event like that is now in the planning stages.
 One of the goals would be launching another new church.
 Services in the stadium would be broadcast live on a network of Christian radio stations.
 This would allow Nazarenes from all over Haiti to join the gathering.